panfu28/AnonIB-3D/README.md

 ## Project status
 Alex paused the project due to his personal situation, this fork aims at making progress on his absence.

+## To do
+- Add flatfile and or SQLite support

 ## Support
 For any question or problem contact me by mail (pvnfu@hopto.org).
 I don't yet know how everything works so I might redirect you to Alex at (monsieur.krunch@gmail.com) or on Twitter (https://twitter.com/alexkrunch)

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)